The Scam that Rocked the McDonald's Monopoly Game

 If It's Not a Scam, Why Don't You Hear About More People Winning the McDonald's Monopoly Game?

-But even though those big prizes are legitimate, they are not easy to win.
-The game pieces for the big prizes are very hard to get.
-For example, the odds of winning the million-dollar Monopoly prize in 2009 were 1 in more than 542 million.
+But even though those big prizes are legitimate, they're not easy to win.
+The game pieces for the big prizes are extremely elusive.
+For example, the odds of winning the million-dollar Monopoly prize in 2016 in the United States were 1 in more than 513 million.
 And that's assuming that the one elusive game piece you need for that million dollars isn't lost or thrown away.

 To see how close you are to winning a big prize, check out the Rare McDonald's Game Pieces.

 Just because the chances of winning a million dollars are extremely long, however, it doesn't mean that the McDonald's Monopoly Game is a waste of time.
 Tons of prizes are given away, from free fries to trips and electronics.
 And if you don't want to buy McDonald's food, you can always send away for free game pieces by mail.